alexyorke/ExtractPowerPointFromVideo/README.md

 Consider this YouTube video: https://www.youtube.com/watch?v=oRnl-6MBp80.
 It has a PowerPoint, and those slides are shown on screen at various times in the video.
 To extract these frames, download the video using youtube-dl `youtube-dl https://www.youtube.com/watch?v=oRnl-6MBp80` then run the script against this downloaded video file.

 Using the default settings (95% percentile, 5 fps) I get a collection of images in the `images` folder which are slides from the on-screen PowerPoint.
-It's not perfect however, and occasionally I get some images of the presenter.
+It's not perfect however, and I do get a lot of duplicate PowerPoint images (because the frames have been on-screen for a while.)
+For some videos, I get some pictures of the lecturer.

 ## How does it work?